-“Your most unhappy customers are the greatest source of learning and making sure you are measuring the right metrics is key to the success of your business, product or service” – Says anybody running a successful business.
+“Your most unhappy customers are the greatest source of learning and making sure you measure the right metrics is key to the success of your business, product, or service.” – Says anybody running a successful business.

 Customer Satisfaction Score (CSAT)

-Simply put, it is a measure of the level of standards that meet a customers expectation.
+Simply put, it is a measure of how well your products and services meet customers’ expectations.

 - What is CSAT in technical terms?
-CSAT is a Key Performance Indicator (KPI) or Service Metric used to measure the satisfaction of your customer on a percentage scale for a particular product, transaction, interaction and/or service etc. CSAT allows you the leverage of picking different points within your customer journey to understand how happy a customer feels with the service provided.
+CSAT is a Key Performance Indicator (KPI) or Service Metric used to measure customer satisfaction on a percentage scale for a particular product, transaction, interaction and/or service, etc. CSAT allows you the leverage of picking different points within your customer journey to understand how happy a customer feels with the service provided.

 - Why should you measure CSAT?
-Real customer data provides you insights on what is working well and what is truly failing.
-If something is working well, then at the least continue doing it if not better.
-If something is failing, well there’s no need for explaining the need for course correction.
-But without the right information taking blind decisions will merely result in guesswork.
+Real customer data provides you insights into what is working well and what is truly failing.
+If something is working well, then at the least continue doing it, if not better.
+If something is failing, well, there’s no need for explaining the need for course correction.
+But without the right information making blind decisions will merely result in guesswork.

 - What is the scale of measurement used?
 CSAT is usually measured on a 5-scale using the below answer examples: